addrummond/mlm/Readme.md

 See `firmware/Readme.md` for notes on the dev toolchain.

-The design includes a AT30TS74-SS8M-B temperature sensor.
-So far I have not found a use for this (as the LTR-303ALS sensor is internally temperature compensated to an acceptable degree).
-The temperature sensor can be ommitted without code changes.

 Note that a recent (as of June 2020) development version of KiCad will be required to open the board and schema files.
+Version 5.99.0-3928-g3c8396cd0 is know to work.
 Each component in the schematic has a `MAN` (manufacturer) and `MPN` (manufacturer part number) property.

 I recommend using the [interactive BOM](https://github.com/openscopeproject/InteractiveHtmlBom) plugin for KiCad to aid manual placement of components.